'Muck' Diving in Lembeh Strait

 There is a tremendous variety of frogfish, venomous fish, snake eels, crustaceans and nudibranchs, with every dive offering an opportunity to find a species new to science.
 There’s something here for everyone, even the most jaded of divers.

 It is important to note that dive sites can seem overflowing with critters for a month or two and then seem devoid of inhabitants for a period of time.
 What we see on our dives is for the most part seasonal.
 There can be multiple ornate ghost pipefish on numerous sites at one time and a few weeks later none at all to be found.
 We have not spotted any juvenile zebra batfish for months on end and then have found five simultaneously on different dive sites.
 A few distinct species of nudibranch can seem to infest certain sites for a few weeks and then all disappear for a different set of nudis to follow.
-Some months can have frogfish or octopus seemingly everywhere in abundant numbers, but the same month a year later can have few.
+Some months can have frogfish or octopus seemingly everywhere in abundant numbers, but the same month a year later can have much fewer.
 We survey new areas and check out-of-use sites methodically to determine which areas are the most fruitful.
+In the middle of a huge expanse of quiet sand can be a small patch magically teeming with critters of interest.
+There is always something new and exciting to see, even for us.
+Change remains constant, but there are certain sites that are better than others when it comes to consistently spotting notable critters.

 The Incredible Biodiversity in Lembeh